okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023/index.md

 #### Pagination for the Brands API is GA in Production

-The Brands API now supports [pagination](https://developer.okta.com/docs/api/#pagination) when returning lists of brands.
+The Brands API now supports [pagination](https://developer.okta.com/docs/api/#pagination) when returning brand lists.
 Previously, users would get a list of all brands in the org.
 With pagination, users receive 20 records per page.
 See [Brands](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Brands/). <!-- OKTA-574011 -->

 #### Unique refresh token ID added to token inline hook requests